 Treatment depends on symptoms appear and may include fluids to combat dehydration, medication to reduce vomiting, antibiotics and other medicines to treat pneumonia, antibiotics for secondary infections, and anticonvulsants to treat seizures.
 Neurological symptoms may become progressively worse and not respond to treatment, recovery and even some neurological effects may persist.

 Distemper in dogs incubation period or canine distemper fatal sometimes seen in dogs worldwide.

 Vaccination is effective in preventing distemper in dogs.
 Puppies are often vaccinated starting at 6 weeks of age and at regular intervals every 2-4 weeks until they are 14 to 16 weeks of age as with other vaccines, the presence of antibodies received from the mother can interfere with vaccine so a puppy is not considered fully protected until after the final vaccine given in the series.

 Vaccination should be repeated a year later, and then at regular intervals.
 Your veterinarian will discuss a plan appropriate vaccination for your dog based on history and risk factors of your dog.

 Until the puppies have received all vaccines in the series at 14-16 weeks, it is prudent to be careful with exposure to unfamiliar dogs for example, dog parks to avoid exposure to the virus as much as possible.

 This Special Publication Another INTERESTING “6 Easy Tips Basic Care And Welfare Animals And Horses Every Owner Should Know“Come and see for yourself !!!

-The diagnosis of distemper in dogs is mainly based on history and clinical signs
+The diagnosis of distemper in dogs cure is mainly based on history and clinical signs

 I wish you liked the publication of this article emphasizing “5 Matches of Distemper in Dogs Symptoms is a Highly Contagious Disease “.
 You can share your opinions and experience with me in the comments section.